Adam-Collier/portfolio-site/content/resources/css/index.md

 a big fan of this article because it covers a lot of use cases.

-[Everything I Learned About min(), max(), clamp() In CSS](https://ishadeed.com/article/css-min-max-clamp/) - Read - Ahmed has wrote a great post for those wanting to familiarise themselves with min(), max() and clamp() CSS functions.
-I'm excited for this addition to the language and it will revolutionise responsive declarations.
+[Everything I Learned About min(), max(), clamp() In CSS](https://ishadeed.com/article/css-min-max-clamp/) - Read - Ahmed has wrote a great post for those wanting to familiarize themselves with min(), max() and clamp() CSS functions.
+I'm excited for this addition to the language and it will revolutionize responsive declarations.

 ## Josh Comeau's CSS in JS